Yuffie Kisaragi

-Yuffie Kisaragi (ユフィ・キサラギ, Yufi Kisaragi) is a character from Square Enix's Final Fantasy series.
-She was designed by Tetsuya Nomura, and was first introduced in the 1997 role-playing video game Final Fantasy VII as a young female ninja princess and thief.
-She is an optional party member, and can be recruited through a sidequest.
-Yuffie reappears in the Compilation of Final Fantasy VII series, which expands on her background and shows her after the events of the original game.
+Yuffie Kisaragi (ユフィ・キサラギ, Yufi Kisaragi) is a character from the 1997 role-playing video game Final Fantasy VII by Square (now Square Enix), with multiple appearances throughout the Compilation of Final Fantasy VII.
+She was designed by Tetsuya Nomura as a young female ninja princess and thief.
+In her debut appearance, she is an optional party member, and can be recruited through a random encounter.

-Yuffie has been featured in other Square Enix games, including the Kingdom Hearts series, and in the 2005 animated film Final Fantasy VII: Advent Children.
+Yuffie has been featured in other Square Enix games, including the Kingdom Hearts series.
 She is voiced in Japanese by Yumi Kakazu and Kino Sakai, and in English by Christy Carlson Romano, Mae Whitman, Brandilyn Cheah, and Suzie Yeung.
 Yuffie is popular in East Asia, but her reception in Western media has been more mixed.